-QLS award is for students who are sophomore and above, unless prior arrangements are made with the Campus Minister.
+QLS award is for students who are sophomore and above.

 Applicants must be accepted for admission to Wilmington College by February of given year.

-Scholarship Application deadline is February 22nd of given year.
+Scholarship Application deadline is February 22 each year.

 Students must be active in a Friends meeting and have their pastor or monthly meeting clerk send a letter of recommendation on their behalf no later than March 1st, of given year.

-Students must participate in an on-campus interview process no later than March 1st, of given year.
+Students must participate in an on-campus interview process no later than March 1 each year.